-Dr. Daniels is an associate professor and clinician-educator in the Division of General Internal Medicine in the Department of Medicine.
+Dr. Daniels is a Professor of Medicine and Clinician-Educator in the Division of General Internal Medicine.
 After graduating from the University of Manitoba medical school, he completed his Core Internal Medicine residency and General Internal Medicine subspecialty training at the University of Alberta.
 He has been on faculty in the Department of Medicine at the University of Alberta since 2009.
 He has also completed the Master of Health Professions Education program at the University of Illinois at Chicago in 2013.

 Dr. Daniels spends 40% of his time in clinical medicine, all of which are in educational venues such as inpatient wards, consults, and outpatient urgent clinics.
-Dr. Daniels is a well-recognized teacher and mentor both at the bedside and in the classroom with over 20 awards for teaching excellence and mentorship since 2009.
+Dr. Daniels is a well-recognized teacher and mentor both at the bedside and in the classroom with over 20 awards for teaching excellence and mentorship since 2009 including national recognition.

 The majority of his academic portfolio is dedicated to the educational mandate of the Faculty of Medicine and Dentistry at the University of Alberta.
-He spends 60% of his time on educational activities split between non-clinical teaching (curriculum and assessment design, large and small group instruction, peer review of teaching), educational administration (Associate Program Director of Assessment for Internal Medicine residency program, and Director of Clinical Assessment for the MD program), and educational scholarship.
+He spends 60% of his time on educational activities split between non-clinical teaching, educational administration, and educational scholarship.